Why you should buy travel insurance for your holiday trip - NewsBreak

 Passengers can protect themselves during the upcoming travel season by purchasing travel insurance ahead of time, experts say.

-“I say that it’s highly recommended, and I give you the price upfront with trip insurance included because it is so important,” Judd told WFLA.Southwest Airlines cancels even more flights Monday
+“I say that it’s highly recommended, and I give you the price upfront with trip insurance included because it is so important,” Judd told WFLA.UPS employee among at least 2 killed when plane crashes in California neighborhood

 The question of whether to get travel insurance is top of mind for many right now as travel troubles continue to plague the country.
 Judd said purchasing travel insurance is absolutely worth it.